-- Additional demand and increased average costs of all types of placements in care totalling £1.4m with residential placements forecast to overspend by £0.7m. £0.5m savings expected to be delivered against £4.0m savings target. - The pressure is off-set by vacancy savings mainly within Communities of £0.7m. - Additional one-off grant funding £6.0m; increased by £1.4m since quarter 1.
+- £0.7m overspend projected on £151m gross budget (0.5%). - Additional demand and increased average costs of all types of placements in care totalling £1.4m with residential placements forecast to overspend by £0.7m. £0.5m savings expected to be delivered against £4.0m savings target. - The pressure is off-set by vacancy savings mainly within Communities of £0.7m. - Additional one-off grant funding £6.0m; • increased by £1.4m since guarter 1.
 This highlights the underlying pressure on the budget.